Baijayanta2003/Python-Documentation-With-Sphinx/README.md

 ./sphinx.sh

 ```
-After successful run it will open up pdf and html files.But make sure you have first actiavted the vitual environment.
+After successful run it will open up pdf and html files.But make sure you have first activated the vitual environment.
 ## That's it.This is all you need
 ## Summary
 - First Activate the Virtual Environment